whiteboxideas/react-component-tree/extension/README.md

   </h2>

   <h3 align="center">
-    Your entire React project — right at your fingertips.
+    Your entire React project — At your fingertips.
   </h3>

   <p align="center">